erichfeinstein/MunchBox/README danny.txt

 Week of 4/1

+4/3: Continued work on Vision implementation.
+Labels are finally being succesfully retrieved; now working on passing information back from asynchrous thread that retrieves it.

 4/1: Attended group meeting to discuss progress on project.
 Identified source of errors regarding Vision implementation, began taking steps to repair it.

 Week of 3/25